caltechlibrary/newt/README.md

 - `/` project folder
   - `htdocs` this directory holds your static content needed by your web application
   - `*.sql` these are the SQL files used by your application to define your models and behaviors in Postgres
-  - `*.tmpl` template files for either Pandoc or Mustache template engines
+  - `templates` a template holding your template pages
   - `newt.yaml` would hold the a Newt configuration file (this is an example name for the configuration file, you can name it whatever you like)
   - `CITATION.cff` and `codemeta.json` for project metadata

 > Newt, a type of salamander, doesn't seek attention.
 It does its own thing.
-You only notice a salamander if you look carefully.
+You only notice it if you look carefully.

 ## About the Newt source repository